deyuna/deyuna/README.md

 ### Hi there 👋

 My name is Deyuna Arham Rusmiland and I'm an undergraduate Computer Science student at University of Indonesia.
-I'm a Web Development and UI/UX enthusiast.
+I'm a Web Developer and UI/UX enthusiast.
 Currently attempting to learn UI/UX by taking part in the UI/UX contest.

 You can find me on [![LinkedIn][3.2]][3]